mariohernandez/mariohernandezio/src/blog/storybook-components.md

 ![People standing on lobby of large building](/images/storybook-card.webp){.body-image .body-image--narrow}

-I like to take inventory of the different parts that make up the components I'm building.
+When building components, I like to take inventory of the different parts that make up the components I'm building.
 The card image above shows three parts: the image, the title, and the teaser text.
-Each of these parts translate into fields when I am structuring the data for the component or building the entity in Drupal.
+Each of these parts translate into fields when I am defining the data structurefor the component or building the entity in Drupal.

 ## Building the Card component

-* In your command line, navigate inside the **storybook** theme (`/themes/custom/storybook`)
+* Open the Drupal site in your code editor and within your code editor navigate to the **storybook** theme (`web/themes/custom/storybook`)
+* Create two new directories inside _components_ called **01-atoms** and **02-molecules**
-* Inside the **/src/components/02-molecules** directory create a new directory called **card**
+* Inside **02-molecules** create a new directory called **card**
 * Inside the **card** directory add the following four files:
   * **card.css**: component's styles
   * **card.twig**: component's markup and logic